Index

 Fingertips also presents information on the emergency admission rate due to falls and for hip fractures among people aged 65+ years.
 The rates are directly age standardised admission rates and are presented as the number of admissions per 100,000 population in the standard population which is the European Standard Population.

-In 2021/22, the emergency hospital admission rates due to falls was lower in Hull compared to England among those aged 65+ years, although it was higher (but not statistically significantly higher) among those aged 65-79 years.
+In 2022/23, the emergency hospital admission rate due to falls was lower in Hull compared to England among those aged 65+ years, and were statistically significantly lower in Hull compared to England for those aged 65+ years and 80+ years.

 Compared with benchmark